3 reasons your growth marketing team may not be a growth driver

-#1 Digital competency in the marketing team
+#1 Digital competency in the growth marketing team

-This has never been more critical than now when new AI tools are continuously emerging and the future of SEO is uncertain amidst new emerging AI solutions.
+This has never been more critical than now, when new AI tools are continuously emerging and the future of SEO is uncertain amidst new emerging AI solutions.

 #2 Data-driven: more talk about the data, less action?